-More than half of the errata reports are marked Technical, and more than half are Reported.
+More than half of the errata reports are marked Technical, and half are Reported.

-Over time, there are more total errata, and the verifiers are starting to mark them Verified, Rejected, and Held.
+Recently, the verifiers have started marking errata Verified, Rejected, and Held.

-More than half of the Technical errata are Reported.
+About half of Technical errata are Reported.
 Almost two-thirds of Editorial errata are Reported.
 Few have been marked Held for Document Update or Rejected.